traefik/traefik/docs/content/routing/services/index.md

     If no serversTransport is specified, the `default@internal` will be used.
     The `default@internal` serversTransport is created from the [static configuration](../overview.md#transport-configuration).

-#### Response Forwarding

-This section is about configuring how Traefik forwards the response from the backend server to the client.

-Below are the available options for the Response Forwarding mechanism:

-- `FlushInterval` specifies the interval in between flushes to the client while copying the response body.
-  It is a duration in milliseconds, defaulting to 100.
-  A negative value means to flush immediately after each write to the client.
-  The FlushInterval is ignored when ReverseProxy recognizes a response as a streaming response;
-  for such responses, writes are flushed to the client immediately.

-??? example "Using a custom FlushInterval -- Using the [File Provider](../../providers/file.md)"

-    ```yaml tab="YAML"
-    ## Dynamic configuration
-    http:
-      services:
-        Service-1:
-          loadBalancer:
-            responseForwarding:
-              flushInterval: 1s
-    ```

-    ```toml tab="TOML"
-    ## Dynamic configuration
-    [http.services]
-      [http.services.Service-1]
-        [http.services.Service-1.loadBalancer.responseForwarding]
-          flushInterval = "1s"
-    ```

 ### ServersTransport

 ServersTransport allows to configure the transport between Traefik and your servers.